 Distance from Nuwara Eliya to Tissamaharama – 150 km / 4:30 hour drive

-We leave the hotel early in the morning with picnic-breakfast and lunch for a full day jeep safari in Yala national park, lies about an hour’s drive from your hotel and forms part of Sri Lanka’s oldest and most famous National Park, comprising of a diversity of habitats including scrub jungles, water reservoirs, brackish lagoons and riverine habitats.
+We leave the hotel early in the morning with a picnic breakfast and lunch for a full day jeep safari in Yala national park which lies about an hour’s drive from your hotel and forms part of Sri Lanka’s oldest and most famous National Park, comprising of a diversity of habitats including scrub jungles, water reservoirs, brackish lagoons, and riverine habitats.

 Mugger Crocodiles frequent the river banks and, as we explore through the southern sector of the park, we’ll find plenty of Tufted Grey Langurs as we watch eagerly for mammals such as Sambar and Spotted Deer.
 Leopards are probably easier to see here than anywhere else in Asia, and Yala is world-famous for its large population of this most beautiful ‘big cat’.
 With luck, we should have at least one encounter during our stay here.
 Sloth Bear is also common in the park but less easily seen.

-Highlights – Forest and water birds, Mammals including Elephant, Leopard, Sloth Bear, Spotted Deer, Sambar, Wild Boar, Grey Langer, Marsh & Estuarine Crocodiles.
+Highlights – Forest and water birds, Mammals including elephants, Leopards, Sloth Bears, Spotted Deer, Sambar, Wild Boar, Grey Langer, Marsh & Estuarine Crocodiles.